evgenyneu/quagga/templates/default.md

       * Write code in such a way that so it can be used as a library, which also means it needs proper comments and documentation.
       * Focus on code clarity and simplicity, even if it means writing more code (i.e. don't try to be smart or elegant D:).
       * Write small functions that do one thing :D It makes the code simpler and easier to test.
+      * No need to show existing code, just the changes.
       * In the response text that is not the code, be very concise.

       What do you think?
 Let's discuss ideas first without code :D